-- the discloser has reasonable grounds to believe that making a further disclosure of the information in accordance would be in the public interest; and - after the 90 day period, the discloser gave HRNSW a written notification that: - o includes sufficient information to identify the previous disclosure; and - o states that the discloser intends to make a public interest disclosure; and - o is made to at least 2 of the HRNSW officers described above; and - the public interest disclosure is made, not less than five clear working days after the notification made to HRNSW, to: - o a member of the Parliament of the Commonwealth, the Parliament of a State or the legislature of a Territory; or - o a journalist; and - the extent of the information disclosed above is no greater than is necessary to inform that MP or journalist of the misconduct or the improper state of affairs or circumstances.
+- o includes sufficient information to identify the previous disclosure; and - states that the discloser intends to make a public interest disclosure; and - is made to at least 2 of the following HRNSW Officers: the Chief Executive Officer of HRNSW, the Chairman of the Board of HRNSW, and/or the HRNSW Integrity Manager; and - 5.4.3 the discloser has reasonable grounds to believe that making a further disclosure of the information would be in the public interest; and - 5.4.4 the public interest disclosure is made, not less than five clear working days after the notification made to HRNSW, to: - a member of the Parliament of the Commonwealth, the Parliament of a State or the legislature of a Territory; or - o a journalist; and - the extent of the information disclosed above is no greater than is necessary to inform that MP or journalist of the misconduct or the improper state of affairs or circumstances

-Emergency Disclosures
+(Additional Disclosure Recipients).

+6. EMERGENCY DISCLOSURES

-After making the disclosure to HRNSW, there are also limited circumstances where an emergency disclosure may be made to an MP or a journalist, if the discloser has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment.
-However, additional conditions must be satisfied before making this disclosure, including prior written notification to HRNSW that the discloser proposes to make an emergency disclosure.
-This written notification should be made to at least two of the following officers:
+- 6.1 After making the disclosure to HRNSW, there are also limited circumstances where an emergency disclosure may be made to an MP or a journalist, if the discloser has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment.
+However, additional conditions must be satisfied before making this disclosure. - 6.2 An emergency disclosure will usually be made only in exceptional circumstances.
+The conditions necessary for making such a disclosure involve important legal matters and HRNSW strongly advises that prior to considering any emergency disclosure, the discloser seeks legal advice. - 6.3 The conditions required to be complied with prior to to make an emergency disclosure are that: - 6.3.1 the discloser has made a Previous Disclosure; and - 6.3.2 at least 1 business day prior to the emergency disclosure (unless substantial harm may be caused during that period, in which case such notice period, though not the requirement for notice itself, may be waived), the discloser has given written notification to HRNSW of the proposed emergency disclosure which: - includes sufficient information to identify the previous disclosure; and - states that the discloser intends to make an emergency disclosure; and

-• the Chief Executive

-- the Integrity Manager - the Chair

-and give at least one working days' notice of the proposed additional disclosure, to give HRNSW an opportunity to provide you with any further information regarding the matter.
-This period of one working day may be waived by the discloser only if the relevant imminent danger could cause substantial harm during that period.

-An emergency disclosure will usually be made only in exceptional circumstances.
-The conditions necessary for making such a disclosure involve important legal matters and HRNSW strongly advises that prior to considering any emergency disclosure, the discloser seeks legal advice.

-The conditions required to make an emergency disclosure are that:

-- the discloser has previously made a disclosure of the relevant information under this policy (previous disclosure); and - the discloser has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; and - the discloser gives HRNSW a written notification that: - o includes sufficient information to identify the previous disclosure; and - o states that the discloser intends to make an emergency disclosure; and - o is made to at least 2 of the HRNSW officers described above; and - the emergency disclosure is made, not less than one clear working day after the notification made to HRNSW (unless that period can be waived for the reasons set out above), to: - o a member of the Parliament of the Commonwealth, the Parliament of a State or the legislature of a Territory; or - o a journalist; and - the extent of the information disclosed in the emergency disclosure is no greater than is necessary to inform the MP or journalist of the substantial and imminent danger.
+- is made to at least 2 of the following HRNSW Officers: the Chief Executive Officer of HRNSW, the Chairman of the Board of HRNSW, and/or the HRNSW Integrity Manager; and - 6.3.3 the discloser has reasonable grounds to believe that the information concerns a substantial and imminent danger to the health or safety of one or more persons or to the natural environment; and - 6.3.4 the emergency disclosure is made to: - a member of the Parliament of the Commonwealth, the Parliament of a State or the legislature of a Territory; or - a journalist; and - 6.3.5 the extent of the information disclosed in the emergency disclosure is no greater than is necessary to inform the MP or journalist of the substantial and imminent danger.